KoukiHamzaa/worldemojis/README.md

 1. Await final user feedback on the current version ([https://jirhpfgp.manus.space](https://jirhpfgp.manus.space)).
 2. Make any final adjustments based on feedback.
 3. Finalize the project and ensure all assets (code, documentation, deployment link) are delivered.

+*   **Gameboard Update (May 27, 2025):**
+    *   Updated the game board display based on user-provided reference images (`1000206422.png`, `1000206423.png`).
+    *   Created a new component `src/components/GameBoard.tsx` to handle the board layout.
+    *   Implemented the layout using CSS Grid and Tailwind CSS, replicating the card slot arrangement (28 slots: 8 top, 6 left, 6 right, 8 bottom) and color blocking (blue/yellow halves) from the reference.
+    *   Populated the board slots with the available illustrated card images (`src/assets/cards/fronts/emoji_world_card_illustrated_*.png`), repeating cards as necessary to fill all 28 slots.
+    *   Included placeholder elements for the central character art and the four card decks shown in the reference image.
+    *   Replaced the previous static board image in `App.tsx` with the new dynamic `GameBoard` component under the "Game Board" tab.